Mode of Attendance

 Continuing Education Fund (CEF)

-Founded in 2007, the LL.M.
-Degree in Arbitration and Dispute Resolution has been internationally recognized as a leading provider of dispute resolution teaching and research.
-Graduates obtain certifications with HKMAAL, CIARb and HKIA.
-Leading arbitration thinkers, practitioners, specialists and alumni contribute to a dynamic array of teaching and seminars throughout the year.
+Founded in 2007, the LLM(Arb&DR) programme has been internationally recognized as a leading provider of dispute resolution teaching and research.
+Graduates obtain professional accreditation with HKMAAL, CIARb and HKIA upon fulfilling course prerequisites.
+In addition, leading arbitration thinkers, practitioners, specialists and alumni contribute to a dynamic array of teaching and seminars throughout the year.

-We welcome you to learn about our full-time and part-time program and join our diverse student body which has included leading practitioners from the business and financial community, specialists in the construction and engineering fields, mediation and arbitration practitioners, government officials, legislators, judges and members of international organizations specializing in dispute resolution.
+We welcome you to learn about our full-time and part-time programme and join our diverse student body, which includes leading practitioners from the business and financial community, specialists in the construction and engineering fields, mediation and arbitration practitioners, government officials, legislators, judges and members of international organizations specializing in dispute resolution.

-“in many aspects the LL.M. programme exceeds international standards…[it provides] opportunities for global activities, excellent instructors … and many internationally focused course offerings.”
-(Professor Carrie Menkel-Meadow, External Program Examiner)
+"...in many aspects, the LLM programme exceeds international standards…[it provides] opportunities for global activities, excellent instructors … and many internationally focused course offerings."

 For more information on the programme and related activities, please visit LLM(Arb&DR) website.